G G Automotive Gears Ltd.

 Report on Other Legal and Regulatory Requirements

-b) in our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) the Balance Sheet and Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equ and the Statement of Cash Flows dealt with by thisReport are agreement with the relevant books of account;
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equ and the Statement of Cash Flows dealt with by thisReport are agreement with the relevant books of account.

 d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act.

-e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors is disqualifiedas on March31 2020 from being appointed as a director in terms of Section 164(2) of theAct.
+e) On the basis of the written representations received from the directors as on March31 2020 taken on record by the Board of Directors none of the directors is disqualifiedas on March31 2020 from being appointed as a director in terms of Section 164(2) of theAct.

 1 (a) The company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

 (b) A major portion of the assets has been physically verified by the management inaccordance with the phased programme of verification adopted by the company .
 In ouropinion frequency of verification is reasonable.
 T o the best of our wledge n o materialdiscrepancies have been noticed on such verification.

 (c) The title deeds of immovable property are held in the name of the company.

 2 The inventory has physically verified by the management during the year at reasonableintervals.
 In our opinion the frequency of verification is reasonable .
 At year Endverification could not be done due to COVID 19 outbreak.
 However alternate audit procedurewere applied for arriving at the physical record of the Inventory.
 The discrepanciesnoticed on physical verification were not material and have been properly d ealt with inthe bo accounts.